edoardo262632/Extract-thumbernail-CFG/README.md

 - Red are block without a successor inside the function, they can be either return block or blocks that call another function
 - Blue are block with more then one predecessor and at least one of them has bigger addresses than the analyzed block; mainly identifies loop

+If the binary is a position-indipendent executable a warning will pop-up.
+In this case, based on the type of analyses and the normalization of the graph or not, is possible to obtain different classification result.

 ## Requirements
 Ther required python library can be installed with
 ```